Sagiri: Exposure-Limited Image Enhancement with Generative Diffusion Prior

 Methodology of Sagiri

-Capturing the full dynamic range of natural scenes presents a significant challenge in photography, often resulting in Low Dynamic Range images with over and under-exposed areas, where content details are significantly diminished.
+Capturing the full dynamic range of natural scenes presents a significant challenge in photography, often resulting in SDR images with over and under-exposed areas, where content details are significantly diminished.
 In our project, we propose Sagiri model which is a versatile tool for fine-tuning restored results, generating more accurate details in known regions, and producing high-quality content in unknown regions.
 Additionally, it allows users to specify where and what to synthesize in areas lacking content, enhancing user engagement and control.

 Project page template is borrowed from AnimateDiff..